 You will be mentored through this programme by experienced and leading academics from the field.
 Join our research group today to become part of this team of leading researchers and academics and create your path to a career in computers and language!

-If you are interested in this course or would like to speak to one of our team please contact April Harper either via email: email@example.com or via telephone: +44 (0)1902321630.
+If you are interested in this course or would like to speak to one of our team please contact by email or telephone using the information below.

 Additional information and registration